Chin-mayyy/diversio/README.md

 Built with assistance from an LLM coding agent (**ox-alpha**); implementation plan, code, tests, and this document were reviewed and verified locally by running the test suite and exercising the app manually.

-- Time spent: _(fill in after completing your walkthrough — the assignment asks you to record your own coding timebox)_